-While driving from Athens to the Volos port on our way to Skopelos, I planned to make a quick stop at a hot spring that all Greeks know, but most of them haven’t visited the place.
-Even when I asked my Greek father what he thinks of Thermopyles as a quick stop he grunted and replied “What are you going to do there, there is nothing to see.”
+While driving from Athens to the Volos port on our way to Skopelos, I planned to make a quick stop at a hot spring named Thermopyles.

-When you arrive at the spring, the first thing you notice is the smell.
+When we arrived at the spring, the first thing we noticed was the smell.
 The odour of Sulphur is strong and unpleasant.
 Luckily you get used to it pretty quickly.
 Some young guys were bathing at the spring and a few older guys were sitting there.
-At our right we saw a big building which looked like big apartment complex.
+At our right, we saw a big building which looked like a big apartment complex.
 We just entered the gates, put our shoes off and jumped with our legs in the water.
-This felt great after driving almost 3 hours.
+This felt great after driving for almost 3 hours.

 The place can become busy as the building next to the spring used to be a hotel.
 This hotel now serves home to a lot of refugees.